0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 Interactions cannot produce side effects, visible or not.
 The state will thus not be changed should a transaction, action or event fail while running the contract code, whether due to panics or insufficient gas.

-Of further interest here, is that the entire contract is essentially "reset" after every interaction.
-Any `static mut` items will possess their initial value, once again.
-The only state your contract can possess is the state returned from interactions.

 ## Simple interaction model

 A user can sign a transaction, a transaction creates an event (dotted line) which spawns an action.
 This action is what